cristianmercado19/ionic-oAuth-example/README.md

 ### Include:
 - Concept of oAuth
+- cordovaOauth
 - How configure and available Google oAuth 2.0 to Access Google APIs
-- Login screen
+- Sing-in button
 - Use of "Google + Api"
-- Render of configuration
+- Render peronal details

 ### You should now about...
 - Ionic & AngularJS